-Coming soon!
-We have a new LEGO book on the way!
 This book has five funny adventure stories for kids to read, and then there are step-by-step instructions for each project in the stories.
-We can’t wait to show this book to you!
-I think that kids are going to love reading the stories – mine are enjoying reading and re-reading them, and we are the ones who wrote them, ha.
+Kids will love reading the stories – mine are enjoying reading and re-reading them, and we are the ones who wrote them, ha.
 The stories will give kids inspiration for hours of building and pretend play!
 My favorite chapter is about a character we named Tex Alexander.
 He goes on a quest (along with his sidekick Bill) to find the missing piece of the Crystal Bunny.
 It’s a crazy and silly adventure, and kids can build his detective office, adventure jeep, the mysterious palace ruins, a biplane, a roadster for the bad guy, and more.

 Recently, I was showing a preview of the book to some reading teacher friends.
 They said it would be a great book for a library maker space or a writing center at school!
 Put out the book along with some LEGO bricks and paper, and kids can build and write their own stories.